carrierwaveuploader/carrierwave-google-storage/README.md

 ## Contributing

+### Environment Variables and such

+You should have access to a Google Cloud Platform account, as you'll need the keyfile and a project ID in order to contribute to the development of this gem.
+You'll need the the following files:

+- `.gcp-keyfile.json` (sample file provided: `.gcp-keyfile.sample.json`)
+- `.env` (sample file provided: `.env.sample`)

+If you have any questions, please feel free to open up issues and/or PR's.
+Contributions are welcomed.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 You get extra attention, if your PR includes specs/tests.